pvcraven/web-development-class/source/semester_2/11_getting_form_data/getting_form_data.rst

 -----

 File handling requires a multi-part upload.
-Not only do you have to write servlet code to handle it, you need to specify this in your ``web.xml`` servlet mapping.
+Not only do you have to write servlet code to handle it, you need to specify that your code can take the file.
+We'll add a ``@MultipartConfig`` directive right before we declare the servlet.
+It takes the following parameters:

 * location: An absolute path to a directory on the file system.
 The location attribute does not support a path relative to the application context.
 This